 How did the Photoshop plugin tool, Kwik, help you in the development process?

 Soon after I discovered Corona, I learned about Kwik.
 I didn’t have time to learn to code, so Kwik was very useful.
 We wanted the animations to tell the story, so we made a storyboard and created the artwork in Photoshop – that’s when everything started to come together.
 The Corona and Kwik combination was perfect, especially for a non-developer.
 I simply made something in Photoshop and Corona and Kwik did the coding part for me.
 Although we were completely new to the process, the book took two months from start to finish.

 Based on your experience working with Corona, would you recommend the platform to other illustrators and designers?

 Yes, of course.
 I don’t believe there is a better solution.
 Corona is very easy to use – especially for non-developers – and the Kwik tool really sped up the project.
 We were completely new to the process so we wanted to make everything as simple as possible.
 We also wanted a bit of interactivity, such as scrolling text, and this was very easy to do with Corona and Kwik.

 How was Frederick Spin received in the App Store?

 Within a week of submitting, we were #2 in eBooks on the Dutch App Store.
 Now the book is featured in the iTunes store.
 Holland is a small country, but we’re confident in the long-term potential of the eBook.

 We’re looking forward to your next project!
 What do you have in the works?

-We’re working on a Frederik series, with the next book more intricate than the first.
-We’d like to create more possibilities for Frederik and plan to experiment with storytelling interactivity soon.
+We’re working on a Frederick series, with the next book more intricate than the first.
+We’d like to create more possibilities for Frederick and plan to experiment with storytelling interactivity soon.
 We also plan to use Corona for another eBook about critters that travel the world.